 Mr. Malliki (interpretation): Thank you, Mr. Speaker.
 Thank you, minister.
-Can the minister explain if there's going to be any delays, why would it be delayed?
-This is the renovations that I'm asking about.
+Can the minister explain if there are going to be any delays, and if there are going to be delays, why would there be delays?
+I'm asking about the renovations.
 Thank you, Mr. Speaker.